 UVM offers scholarships for transfer students, including a $3000 annual Dean’s Merit Scholarship for students with a cumulative 3.1 transfer GPA.
 Please contact UVM’s Student Financial Services office for more information.

 Vermont Technical College

-Vermont Technical College offers bachelor and associate degrees in Applied Science and Engineering Technology in more than 20 disciplines, including nursing, architecture, engineering, business, landscape development, automotive technology, agriculture, and veterinary technology.
-There is now a new campus in Williston, Vermont in addition to the Randolph Center, Vermont campus.
-Call 1-800-442-8821 or visit www.vtc.edu.
+Vermont Tech offers bachelor and associate degrees in Applied Science and Engineering Technology in more than 20 disciplines, including nursing, architecture, engineering, business, landscape development, automotive technology, agriculture, and veterinary technology.
+There are campuses in Williston, Vermont and Randolph Center, Vermont as well as eight sites around the state.
+Call 800-442-8821 or visit www.vtc.edu.

 The Vermont State Colleges

 CCV has articulation agreements within the Vermont State Colleges (VSC) system that allow CCV graduates to receive junior status in VSC four-year programs.
 General education requirements fulfilled at CCV will count toward similar requirements at the other VSC schools.
-The VSC system includes CCV, Castleton, Johnson, Lyndon, and Vermont Technical College.
+The VSC system includes CCV, Castleton, Northern Vermont University, and Vermont Technical College.

 Note: As of fall, 2002, credits taken anywhere in the Vermont State Colleges system will appear automatically on any VSC school transcript and will no longer be treated as transfer credits within the VSC.
 This means students will no longer have to request CCV transcripts be sent to other VSC colleges.
 It also means that all grades for CCV courses (including “W”, “D” and “F”) will move with a student from CCV to another VSC college.
 Also, beginning with fall ’02 semester, grades earned at CCV will also automatically factor into a student’s grade point average after transfer into another VSC degree program.